ryan-starbrews/ryan-starbrews/README.md

 />

 <p>
-  Hello There! <b>I'm Ryan</b>, the co-owner of StarBrews!
-I enjoy creating and managing all of our online resources, like our documentation site!
+Hello! <b>I'm Ryan</b>, co-owner of StarBrews.
+I focus on building and managing our online presence and resources, including our documentation site and other digital resources.
+I began working on Starbrews with Nico back in March 2025, and since then, I've taken on leadership roles across multiple departments, including staffing, public relations, web design, and online resources.

 </p>

 <div style="clear: both;"></div>